camunda/camunda-docs-cawemo/content/user-guide/diagrams.md

 ## Sharing / Embedding

 A BPMN diagram can be shared with various people via a sharing link.
-This link can also be protected via an additional password.
+This link can also be protected with an additional password.

 Similar to the sharing link, a diagram can be included into HTML pages via an iframe tag.
 This tag can be copied from the sharing dialog via the embed button.